About the programme

-- break down any perceived barriers your students may have about accessing Higher Education (HE)
+- Break down any perceived barriers your students may have about accessing Higher Education (HE) and about subjects in Arts/Humanities disciplines

-Students identified as most able, i.e. one or more from the following:
+Students should meet one or more from the following:

-• Has the potential to achieve 8/9 at GCSE and A/A* at A level or equivalent
+• Has the potential to achieve 6-9 at GCSE or equivalent

 Students must meet at least two of the following criteria: